-Eight combinations of dust and solar scenarios are provided because these are the two forcings that are highly variable from year to year.
+Combinations of dust and solar scenarios are provided because these are the two forcings that are highly variable from year to year.

 - On the one hand, the solar conditions describe variations in the Extreme UV input which control the heating of the atmosphere above 120 km, which typically varies on a 11 years cycle.
-Depending on the scenarios, solar maximum average and/or minimum conditions are provided. - On the other hand, the major factor which governs the variability in the Martian atmosphere is the amount and distribution of suspended dust.
+Depending on the scenarios, either fixed solar maximum average and/or minimum conditions or realistic (evolving daily) solar conditions are used. - On the other hand, the major factor which governs the variability in the Martian atmosphere is the amount and distribution of suspended dust.
 Because of this variability, and since even for a given year the details of the dust distribution and optical properties can be uncertain, multi-annual model integrations were carried out for the database assuming various "dust scenarios", i.e. prescribing various amount of airborne dust in the simulated atmosphere.